What's New On This Page?December 21st, 2014: Gozman chapter added.

 1. From Valle di Ugovizza, as described above in #1 summer ascent.

 2. From the NE, from Feistritz as described above in #3 summer ascent.
-We don't need to go all the way to Feistritzer Alm, but can ascend the summit also directly from Untere Alm (and ski down there).
+We don't need to go all the way to Feistritzer Alm, but can ascend the summit also directly from Untere Alm (and ski down there) - but that's steeper and harder.

 4. Skiing down on Werbutzalm and further to Vorderberg.
 We probably will not ascend by this route, but if we ski from the summit by the E ridge to a broad saddle, there we find a steep ravine, which brings us down on the road to Werbutzalm.
 From the meadow, we continue northwards down through a light forrest to a hut, where we hit a forrest road.
 Then by the road down to Vorderberg.
 It is also possible to ski down by the rib, going down west of Werbutzalm.

 5. From Val Bartolo.
-We go by the road on Bartolo saddle, then by the other road or east ridge on top.
+We go by the road on Bartolo saddle, then by the other road on Achomitzer Alm and further on Feistritzer Alm and on top.

 Red TapeThere are no limitations.